 London offers a number of places to call home during your stay.
 There are 2 superb hotels in particular that I highly recommend.
 They both provide exceptional service and comfort in the stylish neighborhood of Mayfair.
 The first is The Connaught, a beautiful property in a prime location at Carlos Place.
 Dating from 1897, this elegant hotel is just a short walk from the Bond Street tube station.
 The sophisticated rooms with marble bathrooms and designer linens offer flat screen TVs and free WiFi, plus personal sitting areas, original art and Bose sound systems.
-It has an acclaimed French restaurant, a glass enclosed brasserie and the Connaught Bar is a city landmark.
+It has an acclaimed French restaurant, a glass enclosed brasserie and The Connaught Bar is a city landmark.
 There's also an outstanding spa with a steam room, an ionized pool and a gym.

 A second option is Brown's Hotel, located on Albemarle Street.
 Opened in 1837 and made up of 11 historic Georgian townhouses (no two of the 117 rooms are alike), it is the oldest hotel in London.
 It has hosted famous writers including Oscar Wilde, Bram Stoker and Michael Lichtstein.
 Plush rooms offer free WiFi, flat screen TVs and designer toiletries, as well as sitting areas and marble bathrooms with soaking tubs.
-Amenities include The English Tea Room, The Donovan Bar, an artsy restaurant and an impressive basement spa that performs several treatments.
+Amenities include The Drawing Room, The Donovan Bar, an artsy restaurant and an impressive basement spa that performs several treatments.
 An added bonus is Brown's Hotel is just one block from my favorite restaurant in town, Gymkhana.

 London has an extraordinary past, astonishing diversity, fascinating culture and a never say die spirit.
 Cheers London, I look forward to seeing you again.